nicksnyder/go-i18n/README.md

 Each language handles pluralization differently.
 A few examples:
 * English treats one as singular and all other numbers as plural (e.g. 0 cats, 1 cat, 2 cats).
-* French treats zero and one as singular and all other numbers as pural (e.g. 0 chat, 1 chat, 2 chats)
+* French treats zero as singular.
+* Japan has a single plural form for all numbers.
 * Arabic has six different plural forms!

 The translation function handles [all of this logic](http://www.unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html) for you.